What is HIPAA?

-Although HIPAA does not permit civil actions for damages, a small and growing number of states have allowed negligence claims under state law to proceed against covered entities for violations of medical privacy, on the theory that HIPAA Privacy and Security rules set the standard of care for the protection of medical information under state law.
-While no case in Georgia has yet presented this issue, Georgia has permitted negligence claims arising out of the violation of federal employment safety regulations for decades.
+Although HIPAA does not permit private parties to file civil actions for damages, a small, and growing, number of states have allowed negligence claims under state law to proceed against covered entities for violations of medical privacy, on the theory that the HIPAA Privacy and Security rules define the industry standard of care for the protection of medical information.
+While no case in Georgia has yet presented this issue, Georgia has permitted state law negligence claims arising out of the violation of federal employment safety regulations for decades.
 It’s likely that when the Georgia appellate courts are presented with that issue, they will join the growing number of state appellate courts allowing state law negligence claims arising out of HIPAA violations.